PixlatedBatman/PixlatedBatman.github.io/_posts/2025-08-15-game-of-thrones.md

 ![Jon Snow riding the Green Dragon Rhaegal](/assets/img/commons/game-of-thrones/jon_riding_rhaegal.png)

 Didn't anyone feel suspicious about this?
-We know from <span style="color:#E07B48;">House of the Dragon</span> and <span style="color:#E07B48;">Fire and Blood</span> that only High Valyrian descendants like the <span style="color:#E07B48;">Targaryens</span> can ride Dragons as their blood is bound to them through ancient magic.
+We know from <span style="color:#E07B48;">House of the Dragon</span> and <span style="color:#E07B48;">Fire and Blood</span> that only Old Valyrian descendants like the <span style="color:#E07B48;">Targaryens</span> can ride Dragons as their blood is bound to them through ancient magic.
 If anyone else tries to ride them, the dragon does not accept them as their rider, be it however hard they tries to favor or ride the dragon.
 Yet <span style="color:#15803D;">Rhaegal</span> freely allowed <span style="color:#807875;">Jon Snow</span> to ride it without any resistance.

 This was a extraordinarily fortunate moment for <span style="color:#807875;">Jon</span>, as the only reason he was able to ride <span style="color:#15803D;">Rhaegal</span>, was that he was, in truth, a <span style="color:#E07B48;">Targaryen</span> — the son of <span style="color:#E07B48;">Rhaegar Targaryen</span>.
 Without this *crucial detail*, <span style="color:#807875;">Jon Snow</span>, as we know him, would likely have perished that day.